What You Should Know Before Purchasing A House With Deed Restrictions

 Deed restrictions are difficult to remove by design.
 Searching for a new property is often much easier than convincing a court to void a legal restriction.
 It’s best to tread cautiously before buying a home with deed restrictions.

 Rocket Mortgage® lets you get to house hunting sooner.

 Deed restrictions are clauses on your home’s deed that limit how you can use your property.
-A deed restriction might state that you cannot build a shed in your yard or that you cannot own a certain breed of dog.
+A deed restriction might say you can’t build a shed in your yard or own a certain breed of dog.
 Deed restrictions can come from an HOA, the builder of the home or a local governing body.

-You can find out if your home has a deed restriction in place by speaking with a real estate agent, title company or HOA head.
-Many deed restrictions have expiration dates in place that limit how long they’re valid.
-If you find that your home does have a current deed restriction, you’ll need to go through a lengthy process to get it removed.
+You can find out if your home has a deed restriction by speaking with a real estate agent, title company or HOA head.
+Many deed restrictions have expiration dates limiting how long they’re valid.
+If you find that your home does have an up-to-date deed restriction, you’ll need to go through a lengthy process to get it removed.
 Voiding or altering a deed restriction can be a time-consuming process, and it’s often easier to continue house hunting.

 Home Buying - 7-minute read

 Wondering how long it takes to buy a house?
 After finding your dream home, you can expect the process to take about 2 – 3 months.
 Check out this timeline that breaks it down from start to finish.